focus-editor/focus/LOG.md

 - Add horizontal scrollbar

 - Fix the whole word matching when creating new cursors (underscore seems to be considered not a word char, but inconsistently)
+    - Make sure when selected a word by double clicking, the highlights only highlight whole words

 - Strip trailing whitespace on save
 - Ctrl + [ and Ctrl + ] to indent lines